Loading the page...

 6√2

 Our simplest radical form calculator uses perfect nth power factorization to simplify radicals.
 The calculation applies algebraic factorization principles to identify and extract perfect nth power factors (perfect squares, perfect cubes, etc.) from the radicand, reducing the radical to its simplest form.
+If you need to write expression in simplest radical form, this tool follows the same process taught in algebra classes.

 √72 = √(36 × 2) = √36 × √2 (factor)√72 = 6 × √2 = 6√2 (extract)³√54 = ³√(27 × 2) = 3³√2 (cube root)Perfect nth powers extracted (result)The calculator finds the largest perfect nth power factor of the radicand, extracts it from under the radical, and multiplies it by any existing coefficient.
 The remaining radicand has no perfect nth power factors.